GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - D stands for Disputes or arguments against irrational beliefs.
 E.g. Are you demanding the universe and everyone bend to your wishes?
 Is that rational?
 No way.
 You can want, you can wish and you can definitely try your best in the future, but you cannot demand if you want to stay happy and sane.
     - E stands for new Effect or the new, more Effective emotions and behaviors that result from more reasonable thinking about the original event.
 E.g. Accept traffic as it is.
     - F stands for the developed Feelings.
 E.g. Inner peace.
+- There are so called "secrets" that you might share.
+There are real secrets you never will.

 ## 1.7.
 Manage complexity (HOW)